XingruiWang/VLMEvalKit/README.md

-# Please visit [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for future update.
+# This repo has been merged.
+Please visit [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for future updates.

 ---